Correctly use equipment used in the restoration of vehicles to repair and restore a vehicle

 Recognize the major technological systems of the automobile

-Explain authentic antique automobile restoration materials, methods, and techniques
+Explain authentic antique automobile restoration materials, methods and techniques

-Use materials and tools necessary to complete authentic automobile restoration work Demonstrate the attitudes, knowledge, and skills necessary to pursue a successful business career in antique automobile restoration
+Demonstrate the attitudes, knowledge and skills necessary to pursue a successful career in antique automobile restoration

-Understanding elements involved with auto body repair and paint Paint and body shop safety (BASIC FIRST AID)
+Understanding elements involved with auto body repair and paint

 Mixing and applying undercoats

-Mixing and applying topcoats Refinishing equipment Fasteners
+Mixing and applying topcoats

 100